maxmahlke/rocks/docs/_build/html/_sources/index.rst.txt

 A ``python`` package to query asteroid data from `SsODNet <https://ssp.imcce.fr/webservices/ssodnet/>`_.

+**Disclaimer: The SsODNet service and its database are in an alpha version and under constant revision.
+The provided values and access methods may change without notice.**

 It includes a command-line interface for quick exploration of singular objects,

 ::